 Yoga/swim: This is a day of cross training that is non-weight-bearing on the body such as swimming, yoga, core strengthening, Pilates, biking, or simply stretching.
 Duration is about one hour or less.

-One-mile time trial: This should be at a 400-meter track with a warmup for 10 minutes at an easy pace.
-Then time yourself as you run four laps.
+One-mile time trial: At a 400-meter track, after a 10-minute warmup at an easy pace, time yourself for four laps.
 Cool down with an easy 10-minute run.
 This one-mile time will improve over the course of your training and allow you to gauge your weekly running pace.
 Aim to run between one and two minutes slower than your time-trial pace on your average run days.
 If you ran the mile run in eight minutes, then try to keep a nine- to 10-minute mile pace on your next runs.

 Hills: This run should be done where there are intervals of hills incorporated in the run and not just a flat distance.
 It is important to incorporate these types of grade inclines into the running routine to build strength and endurance in the legs while running longer distances.